navkar/kafka-setup/README.md

-# HOW TO Quickly Setup Kafka on your MAC OS and get it to work
+# HOW TO Quickly Setup Kafka on your MAC OS
 Quickly setting up Kafka on your local box

 # Step 1 : Verify Java installation